mohamed-hisham1/mohamed-hisham1/README.md

 ## 📚 Continuous Learning

 **Currently expanding my skills in:**
--Deep Learning architectures and neural networks -Large Language Models (LLMs) and their applications -Generative AI and prompt engineering
+-*Deep Learning architectures and neural networks* -*Large Language Models (LLMs) and their applications* -*Generative AI and prompt engineering*

 ---